 Sanction screening has become a crucial part of risk management in businesses across various industries.
 However, the process is not without its challenges.
 False positives – or instances where legitimate transactions are flagged as suspicious – can cost organizations valuable time and resources.
 This article provides a comprehensive overview of the challenges and control considerations in sanctions screening.

-Sanction screening is a process that enables organizations to identify, assess, and manage potential risks associated with individuals or entities that are on international sanction lists.
+Sanctions screening is a process that enables organizations to identify, assess, and manage potential risks associated with individuals or entities that are on international sanction lists.
 Sanctions screening is vital in risk management, primarily for financial institutions, neobanks, and fintechs.

-However, effective sanctions screening isn’t as straightforward as it seems.
+However, effective AML sanctions screening program isn’t as straightforward as it seems.
 It requires a delicate balance between thoroughness (to ensure no risky transactions slip through the cracks) and efficiency (to avoid wasting resources on false alarms).

 A Sanctions list is a curated list maintained by governments and international organizations that comprises individuals, entities, or entire countries that have engaged in actions deemed unacceptable by the international community.
 These actions often involve violations of international laws, human rights abuses, or security threats.